Mid-Atlantic Rye Whiskey Founders

 Abraham Bomberger

-Abraham Shenk Bomberger was a descendent of the Shenk family; the first Swiss Mennonite settlers in Pennsylvania.
-The Shenk brothers, John & Michael, were in the farming and milling business, and began distilling rye whiskey in Schaefferstown, in 1753.
-After changing hands, Abraham successfully ran the distillery, he rebuilt and expanded the still house, warehouse, and jug house and significantly increased production.
+Abraham Shenk Bomberger was a descendant of the Shenk family, the first Swiss Mennonite settlers in Pennsylvania.
+The Shenk brothers, John & Michael, were in the farming and milling business and began distilling rye whiskey in Schaefferstown in 1753.
+After changing hands, Abraham successfully ran the distillery.
+He rebuilt and expanded the still house, warehouse, and jug house and significantly increased production.
 By all accounts, Bomberger’s rye whiskey was considered first class.

 2